octet-stream/tailwindcss-device/readme.md

 <div>
 ```

-3. The result will look like like this:
+3. The result will look like this:

 ```css
 .hidden {